Kirstie Allsopp has one of the most uniques styles on TV - in fact, she's become synonymous with a floral, 60s style gown.

 Samantha Sung has worked in some of fashion’s most coveted roles, including a stint as head designer for Ralph Lauren Collections in New York and Cerutti in Milan.
 In 2006 she launched her own line, known for its feminine elegance and colourful prints.

-Samantha’s Audrey dresses typically cost close to £1,000, so if that’s a little beyond your means, LK Bennett offers a gorgeous silk shirt dress for less than 1/3 of the price at £221.
+Samantha’s Audrey dresses typically cost close to £1,000, so if that’s a little beyond your means, Boden offers an eccentrically printed shirt dress for less than 1/5 of the price at £140.

 Unsurprisingly, Queen of Crafts Kirstie loves a handmade dress, especially if it’s created by one of her favourite dressmakers, Rashmi Makwana.